How to Apply

 Final outcome notification (for candidates who have been interviewed)

-You will be contacted at the e-mail address you used to submit your application in Step 2 to receive the final outcome of the process:
+You will be contacted in mid to late June 2023 at the email address you used to submit your application in Step 2 to receive the final outcome of the process:

 - Unconditional offer: You will be invited to start the PhD in the next academic year under the supervision of the CDT members that have defined the project for which you have been selected;